Alaskan Puffins Are Dying By The Hundreds Because Of Climate Change

 Hundreds of puffins are washing up, dead, their bodies emaciated from starvation, on the shores of an Alaskan island.
 Climate change is to blame, New Scientist reports.

 While the Antarctic is famous for its penguins, the flightless aquatic bird featured in so many movies and cartoons, the Arctic has the puffin.
 Other than both being cold-climate birds, the animals have little else in common.
 Puffins can fly, for example, unlike penguins, and are generally smaller than penguins.
-Large penguins cab be half as tall as an adult man.
+Large penguins can be half as tall as an adult man.

 Unfortunately, like a lot of polar wildlife, the puffin is threatened by climate change.
 This reality is becoming painfully obvious on the shores of Alaska’s Saint Paul island, where the bodies of starved puffins are washing up by the hundreds.